lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **TheBlade** _(02-Jul-18 06:21 PM)_

-@Magic8Ball Does Jim have a paper Emmit mask on?
+@Magic8Ball Does Jim have a paper Emmett mask on?

 **Magic8Ball** _(02-Jul-18 06:22 PM)_